dannagle/PacketSender/README.md

 * The timer in the bottom lefts starts as soon as a valid data packet is sent.
 It stops when the server closes the connection.
 * You may optionally append a carriage return when you quick-send by hitting the return key.
 This is useful for command-prompt menus over TCP connections.

+Persistent connections is not supported via the command line.

 ### Additional Configuration Options

 * The traffic log and packet table is divided by a draggable splitter.
 This splitter can also be collapsed on either side.